Country of Origin

 This is the point.one bass module of a standard 2.1 layout, not virtual centre channel synthesized from your standard 2-channel music stream as Jean-Marc's review suspected.
 Just disconnect the satellites to hear that.
 Custom DSP performs data steering, phase/time alignment and bass augmentation.

 To feed signal into this bonsai ecosystem, there's 4.2 Bluetooth AptX, a 3-in-1 coax + Toslink + mini analog 3.5mm jack and one USB type A plug for thumb drives up to 64MB.
 There's no USB type B input for standard PC audio.

 Two cables with proprietary plugs connect the satellites either cheek to cheek with the mid section (short cable) or maximally 90cm apart for a wider soundstage (long cable).
 An infrared remote controls volume and basic navigation of USB media.
 The soundgil iOS and Android app loops in your smartphone or tablet controller.

 For the whole hog, read JM's review so we don't doppel moppel as the Germans say.
 My 2nd opinion piece means to throw in an app we didn't yet cover in our first review: desk topping.
-Having recently downscaled to this smaller writing desk, I asked Anchi for two 65cm cables to park the satellites on either end of the monitor screen shelf.
+Having recently downscaled to a smaller writing desk, I asked Anchi for two 65cm cables to park the satellites on either end of its monitor shelf.
 Like hifi hit men, here they'd bump off my usual Eversound Essence dual-concentric active speakers on wooden riser boxes.
 The center cubes would go underneath my 34-inch HP monitor with 96cm wing span.